 For those employees still on your payroll as of April 1 they may become eligible for 10 days of Emergency Sick Pay or 12 Weeks of Extended Paid Family and Medical Leave under the Families First Coronavirus Response Act .
 Please see the FAQ’s below.

-Your business could still apply for the Paycheck Protection Program loan realizing that the loan forgiveness percentage will be decreased significantly due to lay-offs and/or apply for an SBA loan under the CARES Act expansion of the SBA Disaster loan program.
+Your business could still apply for the Paycheck Protection Program loan realizing that the loan forgiveness percentage will be decreased significantly due to lay-offs.
+Instead, you may want to consider the Employee Retention Tax Credit

 Payroll Tax Credit

-Employers are eligible for a 50 percent refundable payroll tax credit on wages paid up to $10,000 per employee during the crisis.
+Employers are eligible for a 50 percent refundable payroll tax credit on wages paid up to $10,000 per employee (A maximum credit of $5000 per employee) during the crisis.
 The credit would be available to employers whose businesses were disrupted due to virus shutdowns and had a decrease in gross receipts of 50 percent or more when compared to the same quarter last year.
 For employers with over 100 full-time employees, qualified wages are wages paid to employees when they aren’t providing services due to COVID-19 related circumstances.

 For employers with 100 or fewer full-time employees, all employee wages would qualify for the credit, whether the employer is open for business or subject to a shut-down order.